kepano/obsidian-minimal/README.md

 ![](assets/minimal-plugins.png)

----

 ## Customization

-The following features can be toggled on/off using [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings) plugin:
+The following features can be accessed using [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings) plugin or Style Settings (more on this below)

 - Background styles for light and dark mode, including True Black for OLED devices
 - Focus mode — hides everything but the text when sidebars are collapsed